AIT-TES/slPCMlib/README.md

 * Solid and liquid phases co-exist as homogenous mixture (macroscopic view) over an extended phase transition temperature range (non-isothermal phase transitions).
 * Effective (also apparent) mixture properties are used within the phase transition temperature range.
 They result from a linear weighting of contributions of solid and liquid phases.
 The weighting factor is the mass (or volume) liquid phase fraction.

-For a given temperature input signal, liquid phase fractions are computed.
-The following variables are then determined, which are functions of temperature *T* and liquid mass phase fraction *xi_m*:
+Temperature is the input to the model using the < inductionAtNode > connector.
+For a given temperature input *T* the liquid mass phase fraction *xi* is computed, and the following variables are derived:

 * effective density *rho*
-* liquid volume phase fraction *xi_v*
+* liquid volume phase fraction *phi*
 * effective thermal conductivity *lambda*
 * effective specific heat capacity *cp* and specific enthalpy *h*
 * baseline heat capacity *c_BL*, which describes the mixture heat capacity (without the effect of the phase transition enthalpy)